-The Central Government announced Fair & Remunerative Price (FRP) for sugarcane and for SS 2020-21 was increased
+The Central Government announced Fair & Remunerative Price (FRP) for sugarcane and for SS 2020-21 was increased by ₹ 100 per tonne at ₹ 2,850 per tonne as per guidelines of Commission for Agricultural Costs and Prices (CACP).

-The Government of UP kept the sugarcane prices at the same level as last year for the current SS 2020-21, the State Advised Price (SAP) remained at ₹ 315 per quintal for the common variety, while the prices for early variety and rejected varieties of sugarcane remained at ₹ 325 and ₹ 310 per quintal, respectively.
+The Government of UP kept the sugarcane prices at the same level as last year for the current SS 2020-21, the State Advised Price (SAP) remained at ₹ 315 per guintal for the common variety, while the prices for early variety and rejected varieties of sugarcane remained at ₹ 325 and ₹ 310 per quintal, respectively.